sonttran/elasticsearch/README.md

 ### Multiple searches in one trip query<a name="msearch"></a>
-* Construct your search with multiple queries and indeces.
+* Construct your search with multiple queries and indices.
 ```javascript
     esClient.msearch({
         body: [